-At December 31, 2022, the Company's deferred revenue balance totaled \$113.5 million, of which \$5.2 million was presented as a component of other current liabilities and \$108.3 million was included in other long-term liabilities on the balance sheet.
-The Company's unbilled revenue balance totaled \$19.9 million, of which \$9.9 million was presented as a current asset, and \$10.0 million was presented as a long-term asset on the balance sheet.
+At December 31, 2023, the Company's deferred revenue balance totaled \$374.6 million, of which \$61.0 million was presented as a component of other current liabilities and \$313.6 million was included in other long-term liabilities on the balance sheet.
+The Company's unbilled revenue balance totaled \$7.3 million, of which \$1.2 million was presented as a component of other current assets, and \$6.1 million was included in other long-term assets on the balance sheet.
 As discussed in Note 1 to the consolidated financial statements, under the Company's capacity purchase agreements, the Company is paid a fixed amount per aircraft each month over the contract term.
 The Company recognizes revenue related to the fixed amount per aircraft per month based upon completed block hours proportionate to total forecasted block hours over the contract term.
-To perform the allocation over the contract, the Company estimates revenue per block hour using historical data and forecasted flight activity and utilizing trends within the industry.
+To perform the allocation over the contract, the Company estimates revenue per block hour using historical data and forecasted flight activity.